reachmayankagarwal/ai-agents-mindstudio/README.md

 # 🧠 AI Agent Portfolio

 Welcome to my AI Agent Portfolio!
-I'm Mayank Agarwal, a Product Leader at Commonwealth Bank of Australia with 19 years of experience in enterprise-scale product development, specializing in AI/GenAI, cloud transformation, and data products.
+I'm Mayank Agarwal, a Product Leader with 19 years of experience in enterprise-scale product development, specializing in AI/GenAI, cloud transformation, and data products.
 I've created a comprehensive suite of AI agents designed to streamline workflows, enhance productivity, and solve real-world business challenges.

 ---